zacksimpson/reminders-web/README.md

 # Reminders Web

-A standalone browser companion for the [Reminders tool](https://github.com/zacksimpson/reminders-tool) for the Light Phone III.
-Laid out as a responsive desktop web app with feature parity and phone sync support.
+A browser companion for the [Reminders tool](https://github.com/zacksimpson/reminders-tool) for the Light Phone III.
+Laid out as a responsive desktop web app with feature parity and optional phone sync support.

 > [!WARNING]
-> This web app is under development.
-Feel free to create an account, check it out, and contribute by opening an issue or submitting a PR!
+> This web app is still under development, but it's ready to check out.
+Feel free to contribute by opening an issue or submitting a PR!

-Check out Reminders Web here: https://reminders-tool.web.app
+To get started, create an account here: https://reminders-tool.web.app

+## Features
+* Lists, tasks, and subtasks with due dates and recurring tasks
+* Full feature parity with Reminders for LPIII
+* Automatic account-based syncing
+* Browser-based notifications for tasks
+* Keyboard shortcuts for fast navigation
+* Manually import a backup from the phone tool

+(Pro tip: you can add this website to your dock and it works great as a standalone "desktop app", complete with notifications, an icon, and everything!)

 ## Connecting your phone

 Phone syncing requires the [prerelease version](https://github.com/zacksimpson/reminders-tool/releases/tag/v2.0.0-beta.2) of Reminders for the LPIII.
-It will not work on the build marked "Latest Release". _Note: the prerelease version is not yet at full feature parity with the latest release build because it is dependent on the official Light SDK, which is still maturing.
-Read more in the release notes!_
+It will not work on the build marked "Latest Release".

-The phone app and this website share the same account and the same lists/tasks.
+The LPIII tool and this website share the same account and the same lists/tasks.
 On your Light Phone III, open Reminders, go to Settings → Account, and sign in with the same email and password you use here.
 See the in-app "Phone Sync" screen (Account tab) for details on how syncing behaves.

+_Note: the prerelease version of the LPIII tool is not yet at full feature parity with the React Native-based build, because it is built using the official Light SDK, which is still maturing.
+Read more in the release notes!_

 ## Stack